Azure-Samples/active-directory-xamarin-native-v2/README.md

     - [PublicClientApplication](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet/wiki/Client-Applications#publicclientapplication)
     - [Recommended call pattern in public client applications](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet/wiki/AcquireTokenSilentAsync-using-a-cached-token#recommended-call-pattern-in-public-client-applications)
     - [Acquiring tokens interactively in public client application flows](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet/wiki/Acquiring-tokens-interactively)
-- To undestand more about the AAD V2 endpoint see http://aka.ms/aaddevv2
+- To understand more about the AAD V2 endpoint see http://aka.ms/aaddevv2
 - For more information about how the protocols work in this scenario and other scenarios, see [Authentication Scenarios for Azure AD](http://go.microsoft.com/fwlink/?LinkId=394414).
 - For more information about Microsoft Graph, please visit [the Microsoft Graph homepage](https://graph.microsoft.io/en-us/)